-If you’re thinking about starting a business online or just want your own blog or website, you’re likely looking at domain names.
+If you're thinking about starting a business online or just want your own blog or website, you're likely looking at domain names.
 Knowing which variations of a domain name you should buy can be confusing because there are so many options.
-There is .com, .org, .net, .site, .shop, and the list goes on.
+There is .com, .org, .net, .site, .shop, .ai, and the list goes on.

-As you’re looking at the many options available to you, there’s a chance you might start considering purchasing multiple domains — just to make sure no one else takes the cool idea you have for a website.
+As you’re looking at the many options available to you, there’s a chance you might start considering purchasing multiple domains in bulk — just to make sure no one else takes the cool idea you have for a website.

 The question is, how domain name variations should you own?
 And, is there any benefit or any downsides to owning more than one?